-If you have lost your dog, visit the Nhulunbuy Corporation’s Found Animal Gallery.
+If you have lost your dog, visit the Nhulunbuy Corporations Head Office.

 The Nhulunbuy Corporation can provide you with helpful advice about how to secure your pet within your property, fencing, barking and nuisance dogs and general dog management.

-If you would like further information, please call the Nhulunbuy Corporation’s Animal Control Officer on 0419 838 064.
+If you would like further information, please call the Nhulunbuy Corporations Animal Control and Compliance Officer on 0419 838 064.

 Off leash areas

 There are a number of areas within Nhulunbuy where owners can walk their dogs off leash.
-Owners are required to keep their dogs on leash is all other areas.
+Owners are required to keep their dogs on a leash in all other areas.

 Control of dogs in off leash areas: